globaledgesoft/deeplabv3-application-using-neural-processing-sdk/BoardApplication/README.md

 $ snpe-tensorflow-to-dlc –graph deeplabv3_mnv2_pascal_train_aug/frozen_inference_graph.pb -i sub_7 1,513,513,3 --out_node ArgMax --dlc deeplabv3.dlc --allow_unconsumed_nodes
 ```

-## Inference on Ubuntu using Qualcomm’s Neural Processing Engine SDK
+## Inference on Ubuntu using Qualcomm Neural Processing SDK

-Qualcomm’s NPE SDK doesn’t support direct images as an input to the model for inference.
+Qualcomm Neural Processing SDK doesn’t support direct images as an input to the model for inference.

-NPE SDK requires the NumPy array stored as a raw file.
-In order to run the application in NPE SDK we need to preprocess the input image.
+Neural Processing SDK requires the NumPy array stored as a raw file.
+In order to run the application in SDK we need to preprocess the input image.

 Following are the details of pre-processing steps followed in src/deep_input_raw.py file,